Week 13 was chock full of black eyes for the NFL

 But the timeout at 2:03 meant the Cowboys could throw on second down knowing the clock would stop regardless once the play was over.
 A pass interference call gave them a first down and they ran out the clock.

-The next day brought more bad news for the league when TMZ released surveillance video of Kareen Hunt shoving and kicking a woman in an altercation that ultimately led to the star running back’s release from the Chiefs and which landed Hunt on the commissioner’s exempt list.
+The next day brought more bad news for the league when TMZ released surveillance video of Kareem Hunt shoving and kicking a woman in an altercation that ultimately led to the star running back’s release from the Kansas City Chiefs and landed Hunt on the commissioner’s exempt list.

 On Sunday, Hunt told ESPN that the league had never interviewed him about the matter, which prompted the NFL to release a statement defending itself .